 In all that messaging, we lose some of the personal touch.
 I propose that for at least one person in your life, you ditch the digital and instead try writing letters.

 I know I love receiving cards with notes in them on holidays or birthdays.
-I think that writing letters is a lost art that we need to revive together.
+I think that writing personal letters is a lost art that we need to revive together.
 So what’s in it for you?

 How does it benefit you?